concerned-warrior/GearTracker/README.md

 - **sheetsClientSecret**: Your Google client secret
 - **useReportCache**: Whether or not to use saved report data instead of pulling from WCL
 - **updateGear**: Whether or not to update player gear, which will save WCL API Points if just updating the report cache
+- **playerCountToUpdate**: How many player reports to check for gear updates, which will save WCL API Points
 - **firstReportDate**: The most recent date from which to pull data
 - **lastReportDate**: The oldest date from which to pull data
 - **itemsToTrack**: A list of item identifiers found on [Wowhead](https://www.wowhead.com)